Trump Supporter In Cleveland Drives ‘Build The Wall’ Float Past Vigil For New Zealand Victims, Blaring Music

 As mourners gathered outside Cleveland City Hall to hold vigil for the 49 people killed in a terrorist attack at two mosques in Christchurch, New Zealand, a Trump supporter interrupted by driving a giant “BUILD THE WALL” float past while blaring the song “God Bless America.”

 As news station WOIO in Cleveland reported, the vigil had been organized by local Christian, Jewish, and Muslim leaders to pay honor to those killed in Friday’s attack, when a suspect identified as an ardent white supremacist opened fire in a mosque, killing dozens of men, women, and children.
-As religious leaders addressed the crowd, Michigan man Robert Cortis drove by in a giant float of Trump paraphernalia and the words “BUILD THE WALL.”
+As religious leaders addressed the crowd, Michigan man Robert Cortis reportedly drove by in a giant float of Trump paraphernalia and the words “BUILD THE WALL.”

 The report noted that Cortis drove by a second time, all while blasting music that drowned out the speakers.
 But the religious leaders simply ignored the intrusion and continued with their remarks promoting unity, reports noted.

 Cortis has started a GoFundMe fundraiser to take the float on tour nationwide.
-In a rambling statement describing the fundraiser, Cortis said he has driven it to “universities and democratic rallies” to show “Trump’s message.”
+In a rambling statement describing the fundraiser, the Michigan man said he has driven it to “universities and democratic rallies” to show “Trump’s message.”

 Cortis said the float is meant to promote “unity.”